ragsns/javaone-cloudfoundry-hol/exb/README.md

 c.
 Install the Cloud Foundry plugin by clicking on `Manage Jenkins` in the Console.

 d.
 Create a new workspace called PCF-demo in Jenkins and Configure the project.
-Substitute the appropriate values for `GitHub project`.
+Substitute the appropriate values for the GitHub URL below.

 1. Pick `Git` for Source Code Management.
-2. Provide the repository URL (in this case it is `https://github.com/ragsns/PCF-demo/`)
+2. Provide the repository URL (in my case it is `https://github.com/ragsns/PCF-demo/`.
+Provide the URL of the forked repository)
 3. Check off when a `Build when a change is pushed to GitHub`
 4. Check off `Poll SCM` and provide the value `H/2 * * * *` in the `Schedule` which indicates poll the repository every 2 mins.
 5. In `Build/Execute shell/Command` provide the command to build the project which is `mvn clean package`